-NVSC 102 / HIST 420 Sea Power and Maritime Affairs
+NVSC 102 Sea Power and Maritime Affairs

 A study of the U.S. Navy and the influence of sea power upon history.
 Incorporates both an historical and political science process to explore the major events, attitude, personalities, and circumstances that have imbued the U.S. Navy with its proud history and rich tradition.
 It deals with issues of national imperative in peacetime as well as war, varying maritime philosophies which were interpreted into naval strategies/doctrines, budgetary concerns that shaped force realities, and the pursuit of American diplomatic objectives, concluding with the current search for direction in the post Cold War era.
-Required of all NROTC scholarship and college program midshipmen, free elective for all others.
+Required of all NROTC scholarship and college program midshipmen, available to all students.